-In the coming weeks, I plan to write more extensively about the horrific practice of ‘honour’ based violence, something shrouded in secrecy from those outside the communities in which it occurs.
+In the coming weeks, I plan to write more extensively about the horrific practice of ‘honour’ based violence and honour killings, things shrouded in secrecy from those outside the communities in which they occur.
 My motive is simple – to raise awareness of this abhorrent crime and the environments in which it thrives.

 In order to do this effectively, it isn’t enough for me to tell you about specific victims and their stories.
 I need to first examine exactly what constitutes an honour killing, the contextual factors that may lead to someone becoming the victim of an honour-based crime, the societal environments in which the culture of ‘honour’ thrives, and why on earth anybody would murder their daughter, or sister, or niece, for a crime as small as owning a cell phone or smiling at a stranger.

-In exploring the above, I hope to provide those unfamiliar with this practice with a frame of reference that they can refer back to when I write about specific issues regarding honour-based violence.
+In exploring the above, I hope to provide those unfamiliar with this practice with a frame of reference that they can refer back to when I write about specific issues regarding honour-based violence and honour killings.
 In order for my future articles to make sense, it is necessary to have a basic understanding of the victims, perpetrators, and environments that these crimes take place in.

 I hope that this article will provide that.

 Understanding Honour Killings

 To the western reader, words such as ‘family’ and ‘honour’ have fundamentally different meanings than they do in Islamic world.
 The family structure in the tribal system in Arabia centuries ago is a clan whose numbers increase rapidly through practices such as polygamy and child marriage.
 In such large extended families, the individual is subordinate to the collective as a whole, and certain individuals are more valuable than others.
 For example, young men who can go into battle to defend their families are more highly valued than young girls and old women.
 However, young girls are more highly valued than older women as they are necessary to produce sons and can also be traded.